ruixiao24/winklink-mobisys2024/README.md

 This section details the organization and contents of the `data` and `model_weights` folders:

 - **Data**:
   - The `data` folder contains a dataset of 7,245 images, each sized 128x128 pixels.
-Plase download at https://drive.google.com/drive/folders/1Sduz3lq81CXbSBtxrSunDKV7p-H0pkHE?usp=drive_link.
+Please download at https://drive.google.com/drive/folders/1Sduz3lq81CXbSBtxrSunDKV7p-H0pkHE?usp=drive_link.
 It is structured as follows:
     - **origin_*.npy**: These files store the original images without stripes.
 Each file follows the format `(n_images, n_channel, H, W)`.
     - **striped_*.npy**: These files include the same images but with synthetic stripes added.
 The format is identical to the `origin_*.npy` files.
     - **freqs.npy**: Contains the ground truth for the 1D stripes with a shape of `(n_images, 512)`.